-1. Eligibility is based on gross rent level, including utilities before rental assistance.
-Eligible units must have rents affordable to households whose incomes do not exceed 50% of MTSP income limits as published by HUD without rental assistance for a period of 10 years.
+Eligibility is based on gross rent level, including utilities before rental assistance.
+Eligible units must have rents affordable to households whose incomes do not exceed 50% of MTSP income limits as published by HUD without rental assistance for the duration of the LURA.
+MTSP rent limits are available on Minnesota Housing's website.